IAL 6: Electromagnetic Radiation

 2. The Principle of Invariant Light Speed Has Been Directly Verified:

-The most famous of these experiments was the Michelson-Morley experiment (1887) which was the first to make people think seriously about the invariance of vacuum light speed.
+The most famous of the experiments verifying the invariance principle is the Michelson-Morley experiment (1887) which was the first to make people think seriously about the invariance of vacuum light speed.
 The Michelson-Morley experiment (1887) is explicated in the figure below (local link / general link: michelson_morley_aether.html).

 4. How Do We Know that the Vacuum Light Speed is the Fastest Physical Speed?